As the sixteenth state to join the United States of America, Tennessee has plenty of history to cover its 200-year existence.

-Cades Cove is one of the most visited ghost towns in Tennessee, with over two million visitors per year.
+Cades Cove is one of Tennessee’s most visited ghost towns, with over two million visitors annually.
 The views are one of a kind, the buildings are well preserved, and every day offers fantastic opportunities to see the local wildlife.

-Sometime in the years prior to 1797, the Cherokee established a settlement known as Otter Place due to an overabundance of otters in the area along Cove Creek.
+Sometime before 1797, the Cherokee established a settlement known as Otter Place due to an overabundance of otters in the area along Cove Creek.
 It is debatable whether this establishment was for seasonal hunting or longer-term living.
 By the time European settlers discovered the site, the otters had disappeared.

 European settlers began residing in Cades Cove in the early 1800s.
-Throughout the 1820s, the settlement witnessed significant growth as designs were put in place to drain the swampy area, forges were built to create metal tools, mills were being erected, and the population grew to over 600 residents.
+Throughout the 1820s, the settlement witnessed significant growth as designs were put in place to drain the swampy area, forges were built to create metal tools, erected mills, and the population grew to over 600 residents.

-Cades Cove’s residents put up a resistance to being incorporated into the Great Smoky Mountain National Park in the early 1900s.
-By 1927, and after receiving the necessary funds to buy the land, the Park Commission had the power to establish national park boundaries and seize all properties located within.
+Cades Cove’s residents resisted being incorporated into the Great Smoky Mountain National Park in the early 1900s.
+By 1927, after receiving the necessary funds to buy the land, the Park Commission had the power to establish national park boundaries and seize all properties.